 Djingis Khan, which has since become one of the standard repertory for the Lund ‘spexare’, along with the immortal Uarda, the Egyptian princess.
 It comes back every five years, which was also the case with the hilarious Uarda spex, or at least it used to be.
 These ‘plays’ were parodies on ancient Greek theater and so all the actors were males, which was one thing that made them so funny.

 ‘We’ were a group of five or sometimes six, Ulf and his brother, Lennart, whom I had known since I was 16.
 He was the boyfriend of one of my closest friends, Ragnhild, whom I had shared classes with since grade school.
 There was a very good friend of Ulf’s from Göteborg, Åke, who was a physics student, and who remained a close friend of mine during the years in Lund.
 And sometimes there was Bo, another friend from Göteborg, the son of the Göteborg ‘kex’ factory, as we used to say.
-He had a small car, which was very nice once in a while for a ride in the countryside, but apart from that he was a bit lackluster, really just a friend of Åke’s, who more or less took care of him.
+He had a small car, a Fiat 500, which was very nice once in a while for a ride in the countryside, but apart from that he was a bit lackluster, really just a friend of Åke’s, who more or less took care of him.

 My love saga with Ulf ended with a bang, however.
 Also, I honestly doubt if the role as a soft-spoken wife and mother of several children would have suited me.
 I do think it was already clear to me at the time that I was never going to settle down and be a mother the way nearly all my friends did, mothers and professional women at the same time.
 My own scarred childhood and youth made me feel totally unsuited for the conventional role of wife and mother.